 Blue Demons take on the Hoyas in Madison Square Garden at 7 p.m.
 ET on FS1

-In his four seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with nine players on the 2013-14 roster from the Chicagoland area.
-On the floor, Garrett assisted in the daily development of the current roster including 2011 BIG EAST Rookie of the Year Cleveland Melvin and BIG EAST All-Rookie Team honoree Brandon Young.
+In his eight seasons as an assistant coach in Lincoln Park, Garrett re-established Chicago recruiting roots for the Blue Demons.
+On the floor, Garrett assisted in the daily development of the roster including BIG EAST Rookies of the Year Cleveland Melvin and Billy Garrett Jr. and BIG EAST All-Rookie Team honoree Tommy Hamilton IV and Brandon Young.